Dynamic Asynchronous Iterations: Results

 \subsubsection{Progress lemmas}

-Having established that i) the iteration is always in the initial box no matter the epoch and ii) once the computation at node~$i$ has reached box~$k$, it remains in box~$k$, it is next necessary to prove when the computation advances a box during an epoch.
+Having established that i) the computation is always in box 0 no matter the epoch and ii) once the computation at node~$i$ has reached box~$k$, it remains in box~$k$, it is next necessary to establish when the computation advances a box during an epoch.
 These conditions are intimately tied to the notion of a pseudocycle.